maxlebedev/maleficer/README.md

         * escalates in damage
     - do I want hidden/invisible elements? (traps, assasins)
     - items in maze should be in dead-ends only
+    - binary(ish) space partitioning, plus prefabs of that size
 ## UX
     - Should all ranged animations happen simultaneously?
         * animation queue?